Frazzer951/fTask/README.md

 ## Current Planned Features

-- Add/Remove Tasks
+- [x] Add/Remove Tasks
-- Mark tasks as complete and put them in their own section
+- [x] Mark tasks as complete and put them in their own section
-- Each task has a priority that is ues to sort it
+- [x] Each task has a priority that is uses to sort it
-- Each task has a Name, Description, Priority
+- [x] Each task has a Name, Description, Priority
+- [ ] Get Next Task
+- [ ] Add a UI